The new charges against imprisoned anti-corruption blogger Mehman Huseynov have been dropped just one day after President Ilham Aliyev ordered a

 l Huseynov allegedly addressed to President Aliyev on 20 January.

 In the letter, released by various media close to the government, the video blogger asks for his case to be investigated, insisting on his innocence and that a renewed prison term would be difficult for him as well as his elderly father.

 One of Huseynov’s lawyers, Fuad Agayev, told Meydan TV he was unaware of the appeal.

-According to BBC Azerbaijan, neither Huseynov’s second lawyer, Shahla Humbatova, nor his father and brother, Emin Huseynov, knew about the letter.
+, neither Huseynov’s second lawyer, Shahla Humbatova, nor his father and brother, Emin Huseynov, knew about the letter.

-According to a statement published by the Prosecutor General’s Office on 22 January, the investigation revealed that Huseynov, a young man with an aging parent to take care of, has made progress throughout his term in prison, and that he should be released because he was not considered to be dangerous.
+published by the Prosecutor General’s Office on 22 January, the investigation revealed that Huseynov, a young man with an aging parent to take care of, has made progress throughout his term in prison, and that he should be released because he was not considered to be dangerous.

 The Prosecutor’s Office further denies that he is on a hunger strike and maintains that the conditions of his detention are “normal”.